jonefeewang/jonefeewang.github.io/source/_posts/Announcing-Stonemq-A-high-performance-and-efficient-message-queue-developed-in-Rust.md

 The write disk serves as a **short-term storage** layer, facilitating efficient writes and replication between primary and replica partitions.
 Meanwhile, the read disk functions as the **long-term storage** layer, storing messages in their final physical queues.
 This separation ensures that writes and replications are optimized for throughput, while reads are handled independently.

----

 ### Key Design Inspirations and Benefits:

 1. **Kafka-inspired Write and Replication Mechanism**:
-   By adopting Kafka’s leader-follower replication model, the system ensures high availability and fault tolerance.
-However, to address Kafka’s scalability challenges caused by excessive partition growth, all queues are consolidated into a limited number of partitions.
+   By adopting Kafka's leader-follower replication model, the system ensures high availability and fault tolerance.
+However, to address Kafka's scalability challenges caused by excessive partition growth, all queues are consolidated into a limited number of partitions.
 This reduces the overall partition count in the cluster, significantly improving write and replication throughput.

 2. **Pulsar-inspired Read-Write Separation**:
    The system separates read and write operations across two disks.
 Write operations are concentrated on the write disk (`/disk1`), while read operations are handled by the read disk (`/disk2`).
 This separation eliminates the mutual interference between reads and writes, ensuring that write throughput is unaffected by read operations and vice versa.